panoply/vscode-liquid/README.md

 - `{{ all_products }}`
 - `{{ country_option_tags }}`

-## Single File Section Tags
+## Single File Sections

-This extension also includes 6 additional syntax tags.
-These tags are used as code block reference strings when developing single file sections with liquid files.
-They are **RESERVED** tags when using HTML Liquid.
+This extension also includes 6 additional syntax HTML tags.
+These tags are used as code block references when developing single file sections with liquid files.
+They are **RESERVED** tags when using HTML.

 - `<stream>`
 - `<snippet>`
 - `<partial>`
 - `<template>`
+- `<schema>`
 - `<style lang="sass/scss">`
 - `<script lang="ts">`